-The Kirklees Democracy Commission are finding out what we need to know to design democracy for the next generation in Kirklees.
+The Kirklees Democracy Commission have been finding out what we need to know to design democracy for the next generation in Kirklees.
 We reviewed local and national research to focus the discussion and we have heard from some expert witnesses in a series of public inquiries.

 Citizens have taken part in our local democracy roadshow events across Kirklees, shared their views in our e-panel survey, taken part in group discussions and joined the debate online.
 There have been opportunities for online participation alongside every event, and the public inquiries were webcast live wherever possible.

-The debate is focused on three broad themes:
+The debate was focused on three broad themes:

 What happens next?

-Check out our timeline to see what’s happened so far and what’s happening next, or have a look at our ‘Join the debate’ pages for the latest opportunities to get involved:
+You can check out our timeline to see what’s happened so far and what’s happening next, or have a look at our ‘Join the debate’ pages for the latest opportunities to get involved: